 Night of the Animated Dead, yes you read that right, it’s an animated version of Romero’s Night of the Living Dead.
-Not that there haven’t been enough remakes of this film, from the official 1990 Tom Savini directed version to Night of the Living Dead 3D and more recently Rebirth.
+Not that there haven’t been enough remakes of this film, from the official 1990 Tom Savini-directed version to Night of the Living Dead 3D and more recently Rebirth.
 This isn’t even the first animated one, Night of the Living Dead: Darkest Dawn retold it in a modern, urban setting back in 2015.

-Director Jason Axinn (To Your Last Death) went back to John A. Russo’s original script at that film’s 1960s setting.
+Director Jason Axinn (To Your Last Death) went back to John A. Russo’s original script in that film’s 1960s setting.
 The intent was to make Night of the Animated Dead a version that would stay true to the original while being more accessible to modern audiences.

 In case anyone isn’t familiar with the plot, Barbara (Katharine Isabelle, Ginger Snaps, 13 Eerie) and her brother are visiting their father’s grave when she’s attacked by one of the walking dead.
 Fleeing, she finds herself in a house with Ben (Dulé Hill, The West Wing).

 They find other survivors in the basement, Harry Cooper (Josh Duhamel, Unsolved: The Murders of Tupac and the Notorious B.I.G, Batman: The Long Halloween, Part One & Two) his wife Helen (Nancy Travis, Rose Red, Last Man Standing) and their injured daughter.
 There’s also a young couple Tom (James Roday Rodriguez, Pushing Dead, Gravy) and Judy (Katee Sackhoff, Oculus, Don’t Knock Twice).
-They be able to survive the undead, but can they survive each other?
+They are able to survive the undead, but can they survive each other?

 My admiration for Warner Brothers’ animation division has been made fairly clear in my reviews of their Batman and Mortal Kombat releases, and I was expecting similar quality here.
 That was my first disappointment.
 Disregard the film’s poster, Night of the Animated Dead looks nothing like it.
 The animation is as flat as the film’s mostly static backgrounds and even more lifeless than the zombies.